Frequently Asked Questions

 This commitment is not only implemented internally at areme but is also clearly communicated and contractually required of all our partners and suppliers to ensure full compliance with our cruelty-free policy.

-Why are areme essential oils more expensive than other brands?
+Why are areme essential oils priced higher than other brands?

 Why does my essential oil smell or look different than last time?